windyScripts/dev-directory/.github/ISSUE_TEMPLATE/technical-specification.md

 **Testing:**
 Describe the testing approach and strategy for the project, including unit tests, integration tests, and end-to-end tests.
 Describe how the tests will be automated and integrated into the development process.

+**Open Questions:**
+Use this space to ask any questions of which you're not sure of the answer, whether it be a technical question or an implementation detail.

 **Deployment:**
 Describe any special considerations needed when deploying the project.
 For example, if there are breaking schema changes, how do we migrate existing data?